mosaicdao/mosaic-pm/specification-discussions/20191206-consensus.md

 ---

 ## Overview

+The Consensus gateway establishes a channel for protocol messages to be communicated from the origin chain to a metachain/core, and back.

-When a new metablock is committed, a new kernel is opened in the `Core`.
+One specific message occurs when a new metablock is committed.
+Then a new kernel is opened in the `Core`.
 The opening of the new kernel has to be declared on the origin chain and it has to be confirmed in the auxiliary side.
-To accomplish this, two new contracts are being introduced here namely `ConsensusGateway` and `ConsensusCogateway`.
+To accomplish this,  `ConsensusGateway` and `ConsensusCogateway`.
 These contracts use `MessageBus` for atomically transfer of cryptographically verifiable messages between two chains.

 ## Goals